Relative Serre functor for comodule algebras: Relative Serre functors for exact module categories

 \subsection{Finite tensor categories and their modules}

-Finite tensor categories \cite{MR3242743} are an important class of tensor categories including fusion categories and representation categories of finite-dimensional (quasi-)Hopf algebras.
-In this section, we give a brief review of \cite{2016arXiv161204561F} on a relative Serre functor of a particular class of module categories over finite tensor categories and add several remarks on relative Serre functors.
+We first recall basic terminology.
+From now on, we work over a field $\bfk$ of arbitrary characteristic.
+By an algebra, we always mean an associative unital algebra over the field $\bfk$.
+Given algebras $A$ and $B$, we denote by ${}_A \Mod$, $\Mod_B$ and ${}_A \Mod_B$ the categories of finite-dimensional left $A$-modules, right $B$-modules and $A$-$B$-bimodules, respectively.

-We first introduce basic terminology.
-From now on, we work over a fixed algebraically closed field $\bfk$.
-Given an algebra $A$ over $\bfk$, we denote by ${}_A \Mod$ the category of finite-dimensional left $A$-modules.
-A {\em finite abelian category} \cite[Section 1.8]{MR3242743} is a $\bfk$-linear abelian category that is equivalent to ${}_A \Mod$ for some finite-dimensional algebra $A$ over $\bfk$.
-In what follows, we will frequently use the following well-known fact: Let $\mathcal{M}$ and $\mathcal{N}$ be finite abelian categories.
-Then a $\bfk$-linear functor $F: \mathcal{M} \to \mathcal{N}$ has a left (right) adjoint if and only if $F$ is left (right) exact.
+A {\em finite abelian category} \cite[Section 1.8]{MR3242743} is a $\bfk$-linear category that is equivalent to ${}_A \Mod$ for some finite-dimensional algebra $A$.
+We will frequently use the following well-known fact: A $\bfk$-linear functor between finite abelian categories has a left (right) adjoint if and only if it is left (right) exact.

-A {\em finite multi-tensor category} \cite{MR2119143} is a rigid monoidal category $\mathcal{C}$ such that $\mathcal{C}$ is a finite abelian category and the tensor product $\otimes: \mathcal{C} \times \mathcal{C} \to \mathcal{C}$ is $\bfk$-bilinear.
+A {\em finite multi-tensor category} \cite{MR2119143} is a finite abelian category $\mathcal{C}$ equipped with a structure of a rigid monoidal category such that the tensor product $\otimes: \mathcal{C} \times \mathcal{C} \to \mathcal{C}$ is $\bfk$-bilinear.
 A {\em finite tensor category} is a finite multi-tensor category with simple unit object.
-We note that the tensor product of a finite multi-tensor category is exact in each variable because of the rigidity.
+We note that the tensor product functor of a finite multi-tensor category is exact in each variable because of the rigidity.

 Let $\mathcal{C}$ be a finite tensor category.
 A {\em finite left $\mathcal{C}$-module category} is a left $\mathcal{C}$-module category $\mathcal{M}$ such that $\mathcal{M}$ is a finite abelian category and the action of $\mathcal{C}$ on $\mathcal{M}$ is $\bfk$-bilinear and right exact in each variable.
 This definition ensures that a finite left $\mathcal{C}$-module category admits an internal Hom functor.
-It should be remarked that the action of $\mathcal{C}$ on a finite left $\mathcal{C}$-module category is {\em also left exact} despite that we only require the right exactness; see \cite{2014arXiv1406.4204D}.
+It should be remarked that the action of $\mathcal{C}$ on a finite left $\mathcal{C}$-module category is {\em exact} despite that we only assume the right exactness; see \cite{MR3934626}.